Potential Postdoc Research

 Public Attitudes to Animal Welfare

 Our research focuses on understanding how evolution, ecology and domestication affect cognition, social behaviour, vocal communication and welfare.
-The current main model species for our research are goats, dogs, cattle, buffalo, kangaroos and chickens.
-We produce knowledge that is relevant to animal behaviour, behavioural ecology, as well as animal husbandry and welfare.
-We also study how public attitudes to animal welfare and sentience are formed.
+The current main model species for our research are feral cattle, feral water buffalo, goats, chickens and kangaroos.
+We produce knowledge that is relevant to animal behaviour, behavioural ecology, as well as animal welfare.
+We also study public attitudes to animals and their welfare.